 “The Board should establish formal and transparent arrangements for considering how they should apply the corporate reporting and risk management and internal control principles and for maintaining an appropriate relationship with the Company’s auditors.”

 An Audit Committee has been established to assist the Board with the discharge of its responsibilities in relation to internal and external audits and controls.
 The Audit Committee will normally meet at least three times a year.
-The Audit Committee is chaired Colleen Blye and its other members are Ronald Verni and Russ Rudish.
+The Audit Committee is chaired by Colleen Blye and its other members are Ronald Verni and Russ Rudish.
 The Chief Financial Officer, Chief Executive Officer and other senior management attend meetings by invitation and the Committee also meets the external auditors without management present.
-Colleen Blye, as chair of the Audit Committee has recent and relevant financial experience.
+Colleen Blye, as chair of the Audit Committee, has recent and relevant financial experience and the Audit Committee as a whole has significant experience and competence in healthcare and software sectors.

 Details of how the Audit Committee has discharged its responsibilities are provided below.